 1-800-300-1506, to speak with someone in your preferred language, who can guide you through the information and the enrollment process.

-The wide-ranging benefits of the Affordable Care Act for you and your family, many of which are already in effect, include:
+The wide-ranging benefits of the Affordable Care Act for you and your family include:

 - Standardized health plans that must include certain benefits, regardless of who the insurance carrier is, making it easier to compare prices